 1 Night 2 Days Chitwan Tour Package Program

 Itinerary in detail:

-- Fly from Kathmandu to Bharatpur airport
+- Fly from Kathmandu to Bharatpur airport and drive to resort

 - Briefing about our resort & its facilities.

 - Elephant Back Safari

 - Tharu Cultural Program in Chitwan

 - Proceed to the airport and fly back to Kathmandu and transfer to your own Hotel.